News - 2013

 - a chart comparing CEO pay based on the single figure for remuneration, with company performance, measured using Total Shareholder Return (TSR).

-Views were also sought on certain aspects of the Lab’s first report A single figure for remuneration.
+Views were also sought on certain aspects of the Lab’s first report A single figure for remuneration (PDF).

 The press notice can be found here.